SLOPE: Optimistic Potential Landscape Shaping for Model-based Reinforcement Learning: Related Work

 \subsection{MBRL with Sparse-Reward}

 MBRLs improve sample efficiency by leveraging learned environment dynamics for planning.
 However, sparse reward settings introduce significant challenges, primarily due to imbalanced training data and the lack of informative gradients during rollouts.
 Recent approaches like MoDem \cite{modem} and MoDem-v2 \cite{modemv2} mitigate the exploration dilemma by leveraging demonstration data through a multi-stage training framework.
 While effective in pre-training, these methods generally adhere to the standard paradigm of regressing ground-truth scalar rewards.
 Consequently, even with improved initialization, the learned reward model often yields a flat, gradient-free landscape in sparse regions, failing to provide directional guidance for planning.
 Other works, such as DEMO$^{3}$ \cite{demo3}, rely on manually designed stage-wise rewards, which limits applicability.
 DreamSmooth \cite{dreamsmooth} tackles long-horizon sparse-reward tasks by predicting temporally smoothed rewards.
 LS-Imagine \cite{LS-Imagine} achieves strong performance in episodic sparse-reward tasks by constructing a long-short term integrated world model augmented with intrinsic rewards.
 In contrast, our proposed SLOPE framework fundamentally shifts from predicting scalars to constructing an optimistic potential landscape.
 By employing optimistic distributional regression, SLOPE ensures sufficient planning gradients even in sparse settings without requiring manual reward engineering.
-A detailed comparison of key features of these algorithms is presented in Table \ref{table1:baselines}.
+Detailed comparisons are presented in Table \ref{table1:baselines}.